boutproject/BOUT-dev/manual/sphinx/developer_docs/mesh.rst

 The mesh is used in pretty much all parts of the code, and deals with things like the geometry of the mesh (metric tensors etc.), and how the mesh is divided between processors (communications).
-The :cpp:class:`Mesh` class defines an interface, and there is currently a single implementation:
+The `Mesh` class defines an interface, and there is currently a single

-- :cpp:class:`BoutMesh` (``src/mesh/boutmesh.cxx``) which is backwards
+implementation:

-   compatible with the BOUT and BOUT-06 codes.
+- `BoutMesh` (``src/mesh/boutmesh.cxx``) which is backwards compatible with the BOUT and BOUT-06 codes.
 This is a logically rectangular mesh so the number of radial points (x) can’t change in the poloidal direction (y).

 Grid data sources
 -----------------

-All data sources inherit from :cpp:class:`GridDataSource`, defined in :doc:`grid.hxx<../_breathe_autogen/file/griddata_8hxx>` at line 43.
+All data sources inherit from `GridDataSource`, defined in :doc:`grid.hxx<../_breathe_autogen/file/griddata_8hxx>` at line 43.
 They must supply a method to test if a variable exists::